Skip to cookie consent Skip to main content

 What is the screening process for lung cancer?

 The recommended screening test for lung cancer is a low-dose CT (computerized tomography) scan.
 This scan uses a computer to combine images taken at different angles to create more detailed pictures of your body.
+There is no preparation before the scan, and no needles are placed into your body.
+The entire test takes under 5 minutes.

 Medical Oncologist